24

 BORDEAUX/BORDEAUX SUPERIEUR/PREMIÈRES CÔTES DE BORDEAUX

-La Croix Mouton and Le Conseiller from the same winemaker as 20 Mille showed very well with strong backbone, fresh cherry aroma, were well-knitted, ripe tannins, fine length and lingering aftertaste.
+La Croix Mouton and Le Conseiller from the same winemaker as 20 Mille showed very well with strong backbone, fresh cherry aroma, well-knitted, ripe tannins, fine length, and lingering aftertaste.
 Intelligent winemaking.
 89-90p.

-Grand Village offered very aromatic black fruit, roundness, charm and velvety texture.
+Grand Village offered aromatic black fruit, roundness, charm, and velvety texture.
 88p.

 Pavillon Blanc de Margaux was very impressive.
-Very intense flavours of acacia flower, apple tart, excellent acidity and minerality, freshness, very aromatic and accessible.
+Very intense flavors of acacia flower, apple tart, excellent acidity and minerality, freshness, very aromatic and accessible.
 93p.

 CÔTES DE BOURG

-Roc de Cambes was very powerful, strong, very intense on the nose with blueberries and black cherries, with splendid balance and firm aftertaste containing ripe flavours.
+Roc de Cambes was powerful, strong, and intense on the nose with blueberries and black cherries, with splendid balance and firm aftertaste containing ripe flavors.
 Stupendous effort in the same class as 2005.
 92-93p.

 Fougas Maldoror – strong and fruity wine with nice stuffing, meaty and well-structured wine.
 89-90p.